Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

  To meet the client requirements we choose the following AWS infrastructure:

- An architecture design based on a infrastrustructure as a code solution created by AWS CloudFormation.
+ An architecture design based on a infrastrustructure as a code solution created by AWS CloudFormation using YAML.

  This includes the following AWS Services: